7k8m/json.filed/README.md

 # json.filed
-library for deferred processing of JSON file
+Framework for deferred processing of JSON file

 ## Use case
 + what